veracruz-project/veracruz/CLI_QUICKSTART.markdown

 ## Running the Proxy Attestation Server

-Now we can launch the Proxy Attestation Server and it's helper services.
+Now we can launch the Proxy Attestation Server and its helper services.
 Note we are using the bash character `&` to launch the services in the
 background:
 ``` bash